benthemobileguy/PitchPerfect-iOS/README.md

 Pitch Perfect has two Scenes:

 - **RecordSoundsViewController** : consists a record button with a microphone image.
 Tapping this microphone button starts an audio recording session and present a stop button.
 When the stop button is clicked, the app completes recording and then show the PlaySound controller.
 - **PlaySoundsViewController** : contains six buttons to play the recorded sound file with different effects related to the button image and a stop button at the bottom.
+These buttons give plays the recorded audio with vareious sound effects.

 The application uses code from `AVFoundation` to record sounds from the microphone `(AVAudioRecorder)` and play recorded audio with effects `(AVAudioPlayer, AVAudioEngine)`.